Business owners – COVID-19 emergency support measures

 The federal government has reached an agreement in principle with all provinces and territories to deliver the CECRA program, which aims to lower rent by 75% for eligible small businesses.

-The loans will be forgivable if the mortgaged commercial property owner agrees to reduce the eligible small business tenants’ rent by at least 75% for the three corresponding months under a rent forgiveness agreement.
+The loans will be forgivable if the mortgaged commercial property owner agrees to reduce the eligible small business tenants’ rent by at least 75% under a rent forgiveness agreement.

 Under the rent forgiveness agreement, the commercial property owner would reduce the eligible small business tenant’s monthly rent by at least 75%, and the agreement will need to include a moratorium on eviction.
 Therefore, under the agreement, the rental costs will be allocated in the following manner: